Canids Specialist Group

 Claudio’s main interests are the ecology of wild carnivores, disease dynamics and the relationships between wildlife and rural communities.
 After decades working on Ethiopian wolves and other canid species, a solitary forager living on large family packs in the highlands of Ethiopia, he remains fascinated by the adaptability of canid society, and how wolves, wild dogs and foxes continue to thrive in many diverse habitats across the globe.
 A conservation biologist at the University of Oxford, where he is the Deputy Director of the Wildlife Conservation Research Unit, Claudio works on several rare or threatened carnivore species spanning four continents.

-Geraldine Werhahn - Deputy Chair
+Geraldine Werhahn - Co-Chair

 WildCRU, University of Oxford, UK